microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaDevice.md

 ```

 ### -IsManaged
-true if the device is managed by a Mobile Device Management (MDM) app such as Intune; otherwise, false
+True if the device is managed by a Mobile Device Management (MDM) app such as Intune; otherwise, false

 ```yaml
 Type: Boolean